-This constraint ensures that a column or a combination of columns uniquely identifies each row in a table.
-It enforces uniqueness and non-nullability.
+The Primary Key Constraint ensures that a column (or a combination of columns) uniquely identifies each row in a table.
+It enforces two rules:

 Example: